Blackjacx/SwiftTrace/README.md

 # SwiftTrace

 A simple cross platform raytracer written in Swift.
 The supported platforms are macOS, iOS, tvOS, Linux.
 This project is based on the raytracer I wrote in the computer graphics course 2005 in C++ at the Otto-von-Guericke University in Magdeburg.
-The repository is build up based on the exercises of the course.
-Each branch represents an exercise.
-The first one is `01-StarterProject` for example.

 ## Requirements